- February 28, 2018

 Unplug electronic devices when not in use or turn off their power source

 Generally, there are some appliances that consume power even when turned off because they have a standby power state.
 Examples are a computer, television, printer etc. The best solution is to turn off these appliances from the socket or unplug them entirely.

 Incandescent bulbs consume more power than LED bulbs which give the same amount of brightness but consume less power.
 With incandescent bulbs, heat is released with the devices thereby creating the need for a cooling device.

 Replace worn out appliances

 Old appliances need more power in order to perform effectively.
 This makes them less energy-efficient.
 It will take an old air conditioner more time to cool a room than a new one.

 Have a routine maintenance check on all your appliances

 Always endeavour to carry out a routine check for all your electronic device.
 In case of repairs, do that without delay.
 Faulty systems are less energy efficient and tend to consume more power.

-Schedule energy efficiency audit
+Schedule an energy efficiency audit

 Hire skilled energy auditors to help carry out the energy efficiency of all your appliances in order to know those that need replacement.